richeyrose/make-tile/docs/faq.md

 Make sure you have clicked **Make3D** before exporting your tile if you just want to create a single tile without randomising it.

 ## I've exported a tile and the file is huge.
 How do I fix this?
 Checking **Voxelise** will voxelise your tile on export and then simplify it, reducing the final poly count.
 You can find the voxel settings in the **Voxelise Settings** panel in the MakeTile menu.
 Increasing the **Voxel Size** will reduce the amount of detail picked up.
 Increasing the **Adaptivity** will increase the amount of post voxelisation simplification.
+You can also [decimate](index.md/#Decimating) your tile on export using the decimation settings which will reduce the file size further.

 ## After I've exported my mesh it's lost some detail.
 How do I fix this?
 You can change the size of voxels and amount of simplification in the **Voxelise Settings** panel in the MakeTile menu.
 Decreasing the **Voxel Size** will pick up more detail.
 Decreasing the **Adaptivity** wil decrease the amount of post voxelisation simplification.
 You can also turn off Voxelisation altogether but be warned the file size will be huge.

 ## How do I change the default export path that MakeTile uses?
 Go to **Edit** > **Preferences** > **Add-ons** > **MakeTile** and choose the new default export path.

+## I've got a huge list of materials showing up when I come to make a tile.
+How do I get rid of these?
+As of version 0.0.26 The default behaviour of MakeTile is to import any materials that you have saved in your user library on startup so you can use these when you create a new tile.
+On reflection this is a bad idea and the default behaviour will be changed in an upcoming release.
+For now if you want to change this behaviour so only the default MakeTile materials are imported on startup go to **Edit** > **Preferences** > **Add-ons** > **MakeTile** and untick the **Load User Materials on Startup** option.
+The next time you start Blender you will only see the default materials.

+## I've turned off the Load User Materials on Startup option.
+How do I now get my own materials into the scene?
+If you are using the MakeTile asset manager you can just drag and drop a material onto your tile.
+Otherwise you will need to appen the material from the .blend file you saved it in.
+Go to **File** > **Append** Navigate to the .blend file you have saved your material in > **Material** > Select the material you want and click **Append**.
+In the MakeTile menu go to the **Materials** sub panel, and either select the current material and then click on the down arrow next to material name an select the new material, or click on the **+** button to create a new material slot and assign the new material to that slot.

 ## I've created a building and now I want to export it as a single mesh rather than individual tiles.
 How can I do this?
 Check out this video on how to do this: https://youtu.be/x95RjKsU4Qg